Welcome to Life Learning

 My work and, by extension, Life Learning, is defined by a belief in the power of individuals to create positive change – in our own lives and beyond.
 Please join me and our contributors of all ages and backgrounds as this change takes shape – both in the way we help children learn and how they are treated by parents and society.

 About Editor/Co-Founder Wendy Priesnitz

 Wendy Priesnitz is Life Learning’s owner and editor, and the author of a number of books on home-based education, including School Free: The Homeschooling Handbook, Challenging Assumptions in Education: From Institutionalized Education to a Learning Society and Beyond School: Living As If School Doesn't Exist.
-She is also the mother of two adult daughters who lived school-free from birth, and are now living successfully in the real world that so often frightens parents and those who don't understand life learning.
+(Learn more about the books here.)
+She is also the mother of two adult daughters who learned without school.

 Wendy is an agent of change who, when she was barely out of her teens, recognized the need for rethinking how we work, play, and educate ourselves in order to restore the planet’s social and ecological balance.
-For the last forty years, her mission has been to help people understand the interconnections within the web of life on Earth and to encourage them to challenge the assumptions inherent in the often conflicting choices we make in our daily lives.
-She writes from a position of experience rather than from academic research or expertism, and aims for conciseness and clarity in her style.
+For the last forty-five years, her mission has been to help people understand the interconnections within the web of life on Earth and to encourage them to challenge the assumptions inherent in the often conflicting choices we make in our daily lives.
 She invites her readers to take what they need from her work, but doesn't promote herself as an expert or guru, believing that each of us is our own expert.